Clublink

 The company's plan to demolish the golf course was proceeding slowly in 2018 so the Canadian Open was held at this location.
 On 25 October 2018, Superior Court Justice Edward Morgan ruled that Clublink had a right to take its demolition application to the Local Planning Appeal Tribunal (LPAT), in spite of the town's previous denial of this step.
 City council subsequently voted to take the issue to the Ontario Court of Appeal.
 A report at that time clarified the owner's plan: building "3,222 residential units, including nine apartment buildings between nine and 12 storeys in height".
 These would be over and above the planned office space and commercial/retail space.

 On 25 October 2018, Superior Court Justice Edward Morgan ruled that Clublink had a right to take its demolition application to the Local Planning Appeal Tribunal (LPAT), in spite of the town's previous denial of this step.
 A report at that time clarified the owner's plan: building "3,222 residential units, including nine apartment buildings between nine and 12 storeys in height".
 These would be over and above the planned office space and commercial/retail space.

 In June 2018, TWC Enterprises announced that it had sold the White Pass and Yukon Route to Carnival Corporation & plc for US$290,000,000.
 The properties sold were port, railroad and retail operations in Skagway, Alaska.

+In July 2021 the Globe & Mail reported "Ontario Minister for Municipal Affairs Steve Clark says in a statement that he had been asked to intervene this week by the Town of Oakville and Halton Region.

+Clark says he got a commitment from ClubLink to not only end its appeal but withdraw plans for development and to continue operation of Glen Abbey as a golf course."

+In 2021, Clublink's "Country Club" golf course in Woodbridge (opened in 1965 by the Toronto Board of Trade) was approved for residential redevelopment.
+The course was closed after the 2022 season, and the clubhouse demolished in early 2024.